 We have had a PhD proposal accepted for funding, see here for details:

-Dec 2016 more steam stability tests (working in the dark because the generator has broken):
+Dec 2016 more steam stability tests, max temp here 638 C, you can hear the motor chugging round pretty well (working in the dark because the generator has broken):

 Work is still in progress.
 We think we may be close to having a good wood-chip fuelled engine.
 If you missed the crowdfunding and want to help, please donate here:

 This site aims to give a summary of information in support of our successful crowd-funding bid.
 It contains rare film and photos, lesser known engine examples and historical facts, plus an overview of our research and practical work so far.

 Firstly, we should explain that the ‘Zennor Phoenix’ itself will be an experimental power-assisted recumbent trike built to trial a new concept of biomass fuelled engine.
 If successful, we hope it will enable the development of range of sustainably fuelled engines for a broad range of potential applications; a carbon-neutral alternative to fossil-fuelled engines.
 This site also aims to give some background on the use of sustainably grown wood as an engine fuel, in both practical and ecological terms.
 We believe this to be a neglected area of research that could be of significant importance in the future.